AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 ## Overview

 The table layout is a kind of dashboard tools, which provides a clear and effective way of positioning chart.
-A dashboard is easy to read, often single page, real-time user interface, showing a graphical presentation of the current status (snapshot) and historical trends of an organization’s key performance indicators to enable instantaneous and informed decisions to be made at a glance.
+A dashboard is easy to read, often single page, real-time user interface, showing a graphical presentation of the current status (snapshot) and historical trends of an organization's key performance indicators to enable instantaneous and informed decisions to be made at a glance.

 Table Layout helps to manage several elements within the limits of one chart container.
 The table may help to control visual appearance and logic structure of data.